-- 1 tsp cayenne pepper or chill powder
+- 1 teaspoon cayenne pepper or chill powder

 - 2 limes (zest + juice from one lime for the marinade and juice from the second when serving)

-- Mix all marinade ingredients in a large bowl.
-Rinse chicken meat and cut larger pieces in half keeping long slices.
-Using your hands, cover and rub the pieces with the marinade.
-Cover with cling wrap and set aside for at least one hour before grilling.
+- Using your hands, rub the chicken with the marinade.
+Leave in the bowl, wrap with cling wrap and set aside in the fridge for at least one hour before grilling.

-- Remove cooked chicken to a serving plate and drizzle with more lime juice before serving.
+- Remove cooked chicken to a serving plate and drizzle with lime juice before serving.